 - Management Practices in Health Care Delivery (GHP555)

 In the past, students have spent approximately three hours per night completing homework and preparing for class the next day.
-Students should avoid scheduling other commitments.
+We recommend that students minimize scheduling other commitments.

 The program is an excellent professional development and networking experience.
 GHDI guest faculty and students are diverse and accomplished in their respective areas.

-Admission decisions will be communicated via e-mail by early April.
+Admission decisions will be communicated via e-mail in mid-March.